JoeyPBU/BlockDrop/README.md

 ## Launching the game

-Inside the dist folder, launch `DropBlock.exe`
+Inside the dist folder, to Launch on Linux: `DropBlock` and on Windows: `DropBlock.exe`
 If you wish to run the game via python, ensure you have Pygame and run via `src/DropBlock.py`

 ---